 An articulation agreement is a formal arrangement for transfer of a defined set of academic credits between an academic program at NCMC and a program at another college or university.
 Transfer guidelines facilitate cooperation between colleges and universities for the purpose of accommodating the needs and interests of students who earn credit at one institution and choose to transfer to another.
 Successful transfer minimizes loss of time and duplication for students and optimizes the use of institutional resources.
-The following NCMC transfer policies recognize that each college and university has a separate and distinct mission and that each has the responsibility to establish and to maintain academic quality within that mission.
+NCMC transfer policies recognize that each college and university has a separate and distinct mission and that each has the responsibility to establish and maintain academic quality within that mission.
 Underlying the policy is an attitude of mutual respect and cooperation among the institutions and recognition that the primary objective of articulation agreements is to benefit students.

 For further information on articulation and transfer policies between institutions contact: Transfer and Articulation Officer – 660-359-3948 Ext.
 1405 or email@example.com or view the transfer information on the NCMC website Student Resources page.

-Transferring In Credit to NCMC
+Transferring Credit to NCMC

 Coursework from institutions on a quarter hour system will be converted to semester hours using a two-thirds conversion factor for transfer to NCMC.

-- Courses with upper-division level course numbers (300 and above)
+- Courses with upper-division level course numbers (300 and above).

-- Courses in which a grade of “F” (or equal to “F” level work) or an incomplete was received
+- Courses in which a grade of “F” (or equal to “F” level work) or an incomplete was received.

 Foreign College and University Credit

 North Central Missouri College staff does not evaluate foreign transcripts.
-Students seeking credit must have their foreign transcripts evaluated by a foreign transcript evaluation service, nationally accredited in the United States, and submit an official copy of the results to the NCMC registrar’s office.
+Students seeking credit must have their foreign transcripts evaluated by a foreign transcript evaluation service, nationally accredited in the United States, and submit an official copy of the results to the NCMC Registrar’s Office.
 Credit may be granted for foreign coursework based on the results of such evaluations if substantially similar to courses offered by NCMC.
 The same requirements and limitations apply to foreign credit as those applicable to credit earned at U.S. colleges and universities.